dgacitua/leticia/README.md

-# LeTiCiA: tooL for Task diffiCulty Assessment
+# LETICIA: simuLatEd Task and actIvity Capture Interactive plAtform

-This is LeTiCiA's main repository.
+This is LETICIA's main repository.

 ## Required dependencies